 • Graphics driver conflict, usually manifested by the system freezing or by the display of white cards.
 Check that you have the latest drivers from your graphics card manufacturer.
 Otherwise configure your system to use a graphics setting with fewer colors (256 or 16), reduce the intensity of acceleration effects (via the System Control Panel), or disable Table Effect and Mat Effect, Animation, and perhaps Custom Cardback, if you have these selected.

 Corrupt scoreboard file.
-Under the Change Players option of the Game Menu, remove the player for whom the problem occurs and re-add.
-Alternatively, exit Gin Rummy and delete the corresponding xxxxxx.grs and xxxxxx.gbk files from the directory where Gin Rummy resides and then re-add the player from within Gin Rummy.
+Under the "Change Players" option of the Game Menu, remove the player for whom the problem occurs and re-add.
+Alternatively, exit Rummy 500 and delete the corresponding xxxxxx.scb and xxxxxx.rbk files from the directory where Rummy 500 resides and then re-add the player from within Rummy 500.

-If all else fails, delete the directory where Gin Rummy resides, and reinstall.
+If all else fails, delete the directory where Rummy 500 resides, and reinstall.
 If the problem persists, you may need to create a diagnostic dump file for analysis by MeggieSoft Games.